nosas/blog/performance_classification/article.md

 The loss and accuracy metrics give us a rough idea of the model's performance on the training data, but no indication of the model's general performance.
 In order to gain a better understanding of the model's performance, we must use more specific metrics.
-The metrics and techniques shown later in the article are designed to help us evaluate the true performance of our models.
+The metrics shown later in the article are designed to evaluate the true performance of our classification models.

 ---
 ## Confusion Matrix